The Paul Law Firm P.C.

 • Hearing or vision loss

-• Occupational diseases
+• Occupational illnesses and diseases

 Compensation Available for Injured Workers